What to wear during cancer treatment: dressing for comfort & practicability

 If you’re having external beam radiotherapy, wear clothes that are comfortable and made of soft fabric, such as cotton or bamboo.
 Choose clothes that are easy to take off, since you may need to change into a hospital gown or show the area that is being treated.
 Also, do not wear jewellery, talcum powder, body lotion, or deodorant in or near your treatment area.

 During radiotherapy and for a while afterwards your skin may become very sensitive.
-You may find it more comfortable if you wear loose fitting clothes and avoid tight collars and ties if you’ve had radiotherapy to your neck.
+You may find it more comfortable if you wear loose fitting clothes and avoid tight collars and ties if you’ve had radiotherapy to your neck or chest.
 It may also help to avoid shoulder and bra straps – go without a bra, wear a crop top instead, or try a sports bra a size bigger than usual.
+If you’re having radiotherapy for a gynecological cancer, you might feel more comfortable in loose, jogging bottoms without underwear.

 Clothes to wear when you’re in pain